scottoffen/grapevine-legacy/SUPPORT.md

 Grapevine Support
 =================

-Unfortunately, I don't have the time to personally respond to every support request I receive for the open source software I publish. [sadface] Fortunately, I haven't received very many such requests - fortunate because that means Grapevine is easy to understand and intuitive to use!
-If you do find yourself in need of some support, here are several free options, and one not-so-free option.
+If you do find yourself in need of some support, here are several options.

 ### [Refer To The Documentation](https://github.com/scottoffen/Grapevine/wiki) ###